ggreer/geoff.greer.fm/_posts/2015-07-25-laptop-annoyances-or-why-i-use-a-macbook.md

 It's because I have such low tolerance for these annoyances that I keep coming back to Apple.
 Some Apple models miss the mark, but I have yet to find any non-Apple laptop that gets these right.

 If you've found something else that you're happy with, great.
-I'm really am happy for you.
+I really am happy for you.
 But don't disparage mac owners for being sheep.
-There really are a lot of details that Apple reliably gets right.
+There are a lot of details that Apple reliably gets right.